Upturn unsubscribed user

 Total Addressable Market (TAM)

-The TAM for Regeneron's key therapeutic areas (eye diseases, inflammatory diseases, oncology) is estimated to be hundreds of billions of dollars globally.
-Regeneron is well-positioned to capture a significant share of this market with its innovative products.
+The total addressable market for Regeneron's therapeutic areas is estimated to be in the hundreds of billions of dollars.
+Regeneron is well-positioned to capture a significant share of this market through its existing portfolio and pipeline.

 Upturn SWOT Analysis